bright/new-www/_posts/2017-12-15-aws-cloudformation-patterns-practices-cloudform.md

 })
 ```

-## Forget about the actual JSON at all
+## Forget the actual JSON at all

-With all the `cloudform` goodies around, we might forget about the existence of the JSON file within our sources.
+With all the `cloudform` goodies around, we might forget the existence of the JSON file within our sources.
 It might make sense to generate it on the fly as a part of our build or deployment process.
 How about adding the template generation task to our NPM scripts:

 ```json
 {